 What is the Lenox Project?

-The Lenox Project CIC, which was founded in 2011, intends to build and launch a full-size replica of the Lenox, a third-rate warship that was built in 1678 in Deptford and was the first of Charles II’s thirty ships.
+The Lenox Project, which was founded in 2011, is a charity which intends to build and launch a full-size replica of the Lenox, a third-rate warship that was built in 1678 in Deptford and was the first of Charles II’s thirty ships.

 We also want to establish a centre of excellence for historic ship-building, and have a museum of Deptford history at the site, containing some of the many archives that are kept at the Maritime Museum in Greenwich but rarely put on show.